Teradata Compression Considerations

 You can use both register tables to put together a compression recommendation.

-How often do you expect it to be necessary?
+How frequently do you anticipate it will be required?

-How volatile is the column value set over time?
+What is the level of volatility of the column value set over time?

-Yes-No flags will contain Yes or No as long as they exist, where daily account balances or order numbers are transitory.
+As long as they exist, Yes-No flags will hold either Yes or No, while daily account balances or order numbers are temporary.

 Teradata cannot take over these considerations.
 Instead, they should emerge from interaction with business representatives and management or your curiosity if the latter is out of reach.